-Our highways service controls the demolition of buildings in the interests of safety and to make sure there's as little disturbance or inconvenience as possible to the public or people in nearby properties.
+Our highways service controls the demolition of buildings in the interests of safety.
+They also make sure there's as little impact as possible to the public or people in nearby properties.

 You can report emergency demolition problems or report a dangerous structure to us on (01226) 773555 (24 hour).

-If you start demolition work without the appropriate licence we can prosecute you.
+If you start demolition work without the correct licence we can prosecute you.

 Apply for a licence